wynro/airQ-web/README.md

 heatmap, the user can easily view the zones with the best or worst air
 quality, or just check and compare the zones the user wants.

+* **Iconmap**

+The second type is an iconmap, where icons are enviromental events such as
+a tornado or an eruption of a volcano.
+This way the user can view in a
+blink what is happening around all the world.